Gigachad Workout Routine: Sigma Training Plan

 Key principles:

-• Sleep seven to nine hours per night (this is where muscle actually grows)
+- Sleep seven to nine hours per night (muscle grows during rest)

 The physique Gigachad represents took years to build.
 Start with weights you can control, add load gradually, and eat enough to support growth.
-The results accumulate over months and years of consistent work.
+The results accumulate over time.